Roast squash, sage, chestnut and pancetta risotto

 3. Once the squash has cooled down a little, shake off the pancetta and chestnuts and finely chop the squash – it will be quite mushy but that’s fine.
 I go for half of it fine and half chunky.
 Add this to the risotto at the end of Stage 3.
 Carry on as normal through the basic recipe, season to taste and serve with the pancetta, chestnuts, sage leaves and squash seeds sprinkled over the top.

-Lovely served with a big dollop of mascarpone cheese on the side.
+Lovely served with mascarpone on the side.

 Try this: Place a grater and a block of Parmesan cheese in the middle of the table so that everyone can help themselves.